What You Need to Know About Microsoft Entra

 Entra Verified ID is the culmination of several years of Microsoft collaboration with the decentralized identity (DID) community.
 Based on the DID standards, Entra Verified ID makes portable, self-owned identity possible.
 Business use cases for decentralized identity include: conducting background checks, managing health records, and conducting business-to-business and business-to-consumer transactions more efficiently and securely.

-To learn more, join us on June 30th for our next webinar, “How do Verifiable Credentials and Decentralized Identity Work?”
+To learn more, check out our webinar recording, “How do Verifiable Credentials and Decentralized Identity Work?”

 Entra Verified ID bolsters capabilities for privacy, risk, and compliance requirements.
 The tenets of decentralized identity are that individuals should: